Back to blog

 Intelligent document processing (IDP)

 Claim management begins with a lot of paperwork.
 AI-powered optical character recognition (OCR), combined with natural language processing (NLP), now allows systems to automatically extract relevant information from scanned medical records, electronic health record (EHR) notes, insurance forms, and explanation of benefits (EOB) documents.
 IDP accelerates claim initiation and improves data accuracy, eliminating manual data entry and reducing transcription errors.
-Providers have reported noticeable reductions in claim preparation time, with some experiencing processing speeds that are 60%–70% faster than manual workflows.
+Providers have reported noticeable reductions in claim preparation time, frequently described as double-digit percentage improvements.

 One of the most prevalent and costly factors behind claim denials is coding errors.
 AI-driven coding assistants analyze clinical documentation in real time, suggesting appropriate ICD-10, CPT, and DRG codes based on the content of physician notes, diagnostic reports, and operative summaries.
 These tools reduce the burden on human coders and minimize miscoding incidents, leading to higher first-pass acceptance rates and lower rework volumes.
 In some healthcare systems, AI-assisted coding has cut denial rates related to coding mistakes by nearly 30%.